php-dev-br/laravel-doc-pt-br/eloquent.md

 The Eloquent ORM included with Laravel provides a beautiful, simple ActiveRecord implementation for working with your database.
 Each database table has a corresponding "Model" which is used to interact with that table.

-Before getting started, be sure to configure a database connection in `config/database.php`.
+Before getting started, be sure to configure a database connection in `app/config/database.php`.

 <a name="basic-usage"></a>
 ## Basic Usage

 To get started, create an Eloquent model.
-Models typically live in the `app` directory, but you are free to place them anywhere that can be auto-loaded according to your `composer.json` file.
-All Eloquent models extend `Illuminate\Database\Eloquent\Model`.
+Models typically live in the `app/models` directory, but you are free to place them anywhere that can be auto-loaded according to your `composer.json` file.

 #### Defining An Eloquent Model

-	class User extends Model {}
+	class User extends Eloquent {}

-You may also generate Eloquent models using the `make:model` command:

-	php artisan make:model User

 Note that we did not tell Eloquent which table to use for our `User` model.
-The "snake case", plural name of the class will be used as the table name unless another name is explicitly specified.
+The lower-case, plural name of the class will be used as the table name unless another name is explicitly specified.
 So, in this case, Eloquent will assume the `User` model stores records in the `users` table.
 You may specify a custom table by defining a `table` property on your model:

-	class User extends Model {
+	class User extends Eloquent {

 		protected $table = 'my_users';